-$^{^{30}}$ Principals rate teachers on four survey items using a 4-point scale where 0 = Not at all Prepared, 1 = Not Sufficiently Prepared, 2 = Sufficiently Prepared, and 3 = Well Prepared.
+$^{^{27}}$ Principals rate teachers on four survey items using a 4-point scale where 0 = Not at all Prepared, 1 = Not Sufficiently Prepared, 2 = Sufficiently Prepared, and 3 = Well Prepared.
 To be designated Sufficiently Prepared or Well Prepared, a teacher must receive at least 67% of possible points.
-This is based on the expectation that teachers will have ratings of at least 2 = Sufficiently Prepared), on average, across survey items.
+This is based on the expectation that teachers will have ratings of at least 2 (Sufficiently Prepared), on average, across survey items.

-Consumer Information Indicator: Ratio of Candidates to Field Supervisors (Fall and Spring Semester) Population All EPP candidates involved in internship experiences during the reporting period and their field supervisors.
+Consumer Information Indicator: Ratio of Candidates to Field Supervisors (Fall and Spring Semester) Description The number of EPP candidates who are observed divided by the number of field supervisors who conduct observations (reported separately for the fall and spring semesters).
+Calculation Count the number of EPP candidates observed and the number of field supervisors who conducted observations during the reporting period.
+Compute a ratio by dividing the number of candidates by the number of field supervisors.
+Round the first value to the nearest tenth.
+Population All EPP candidates involved in internship experiences during the reporting period and their field supervisors.
 Exclusion rules Excluded candidates are those who did not complete an internship.
 Acceptable values Ratio over 1 (e.g., 10.5:1).
 Methodological considerations Each field supervisor and each candidate should only be counted once.
 Example calculation Three field supervisors observed 16 candidates during the reporting period.
 The ratio of candidates to field supervisors is calculated as follows: 16/3 = 5.33, which rounds to 5.3.
 The ratio would be reported as 5.3 candidates to 1 supervisor or 5.3:1.

-Consumer Information Indicator: Pass Rate for Certification Examinations-All Candidates All Tests Description The pass rate of all certification examinations completed by candidates enrolled at the EPP during the reporting period.
+Consumer Information Indicator: Pass Rate for Certification Examinations All Candidates All Tests Description The pass rate of all certification examinations completed by candidates enrolled at the EPP during the reporting period.
 Calculation Divide the number of successful attempts made on all certification examinations (taken by candidates while enrolled at the EPP during and prior to the end of the reporting period) by the total number of attempts made on certification examinations by those candidates.
 This indicator differs from ASEP Accountability indicator 1 (Pass Rate for Certification Examinations) in that it includes scores on certification examinations: (1) taken by all candidates (not only those who complete EPP requirements), (2) from all certification examination attempts during EPP enrollment, and (3) not required for certification in the field being sought.
 Population All EPP candidates who attempt any certification examination.
 Candidates are included regardless of whether they are recommended for certification or pass an examination.
 Exclusion rules Excluded candidates are those who do not take any approved certification examinations.
 Scores on Pre-Admission Content Tests are excluded from calculations.
 Acceptable values Positive whole number between 1 and 100.
 Methodological considerations This pass rate calculation takes into account all attempts on any approved certification examination.
 All examinations approved by the EPP are included in calculations.
 Example calculation Candidates enrolled during the reporting period made a total of 60 certification examination attempts, 45 of which were successful.
-The pass rate is calculated as follows: (45/60) × 100 = 75%.
+The pass rate is calculated as follows: $(45/60) \times 100 = 75\%$.
 For an expanded example, see Appendix E.